tonsV2/open-run-tracker/README.md

 Open source run tracker build for fun...

 # TODO
+* Delete from history
+* Export to GPX
 * Show notification when app isn't in focus
 * Settings
 ** Imperial/metrics